MIRECC / CoE

 Fellows must be U.S. citizens and must be graduates of academic programs that are accredited by the nationally recognized accrediting bodies for the profession.
 All fellows must possess a master's level degree or above in their respective disciplines, which is a basic requirement to participate in the fellowship program.
-Applications are invited from graduates of doctoral programs in clinical or counseling psychology, master's or doctoral programs in social work, master's or doctoral programs in mental health nursing, master's programs and doctoral programs in occupational therapy, master's programs in vocational rehabilitation and masters of divinity programs with 4 units of accredited clinical pastoral education.
+Applications are invited from psychiatry residents, graduates of doctoral programs in clinical or counseling psychology, master's or doctoral programs in social work, master's or doctoral programs in mental health nursing, master's programs and doctoral programs in occupational therapy, master's programs in vocational rehabilitation and masters of divinity programs with 4 units of accredited clinical pastoral education.

 The Fellowship Program is full time for psychology, vocational rehabilitation, clinical pastoral education, occupational therapy, social work and nursing fellows.
 Stipends are competitive and are based on location and discipline.
 Full time fellows are eligible for health and life insurance benefits.
 All fellows earn annual and sick leave and are entitled to all Federal holidays.

 For information regarding VA Psychology Training eligibility requirements, please visit their webpage: http://www.psychologytraining.va.gov/eligibility.asp